 Whether you admit it or not, all of us have a to-do list of small things at work which we have been putting off for a better time.
 These tasks just did not seem worthy enough to spend time over on a busy day, or maybe you just forgot and put it off till the last minute.

 Bring out your to-do list and start checking the boxes as you complete one task after another.
 At the end of it all, you will find yourself having completed all of those small tasks (such as deleting old work emails you don’t need anymore, organizing your important files in order, eliminating distractions from your workspace, etc.).
 You will feel a great sense of relief after completing these tasks and will be able to start work with a fresh mind the next day.

 12. Study important data:

-Every organization has important facts or data which are exchanged every single day.
+Every organization has valuable facts and data which will be exchanged every single day.
 Maybe there are some important data or facts which you haven’t had the time to check up on till now.
 Take your time off and use it to study or memorize this important data.
-By the next meeting, you will be completely prepared and confident to take the lead and not feel lost with the facts and figures anymore!
+By the next meeting, you’re prepared, and confident to take the lead but not feel lost with the facts anymore!

 13. Have a talk with your superiors:

 If it is a slow day for the entire office and not just for you, you are in luck.
 Spend your slow working day at the office speaking to your boss and superiors about the upcoming company goals, achievements and the strategies of the company to achieve them.

 This will give you a head start for the upcoming projects and also let your superiors know that you are actively interested in working hard to achieve the company goals.
 This will also keep you on the front line for when your superiors are planning on delegating the next big project to someone, or even help you with your next promotion!

 There is never a shortage of tasks and responsibilities that have to be taken at the office.
 If you are having a particularly slow day at work, speak to your boss about taking on some new responsibilities.
 Take some initiative.
 This will be a good boost for your career as well as kick away the boredom from your workplace.